 Five editions (3rd, 4th, 6th, 7th, 11th) arrange their contents primarily by rank (Tenderfoot section, Second Class section, etc.).
 First aid information, for example, might be divided into three parts, one part appearing in the Tenderfoot section of the Handbook, one in the Second Class section, and one in the First Class section.

-Seven editions (1st, 2nd, 5th, 8th, 9th, 10th, 12th, plus the Original Edition) arrange their contents primarily by subject area, with generally no direct relationship to the advancement requirements.
+Nine editions (1st, 2nd, 5th, 8th, 9th, 10th, 12th, 13th, 14th, plus the Original Edition) arrange their contents primarily by subject area, with generally no direct relationship to the advancement requirements.
 Here, all first aid information would appear in only one place, even though it might be required for two or three ranks.

 The 11th Edition actually does a little of both, having chapters for each rank, but also including chapters for first aid and other skills.
 Here, the chapters on each rank cover many of the skills for that rank, and provide page references for the more detailed sections elsewhere in the book.

 The Table Comparing the Contents of Every Edition (PDF file) lists a broad range of Scouting subjects and shows which Handbook editions they appear in.
 Relatively few subjects are common to all fourteen editions, primarily: